home-assistant/home-assistant.io/source/_integrations/netgear.markdown

 Log into your router > Select ADVANCED > Advanced Setup > Traffic Meter > Enable Traffic Meter check box.

 ## Connected device entities
-For each device connected to the Netgear router the following entities will be available:
+For each device connected to the NETGEAR router the following entities will be available:

 ### Device tracker
 Displays if the device is currently connected to the router (Home) or not (Away).